-If you are looking for a tucked away, wildlife-rich, spotlessly maintained state park in Pennsylvania with really nice camping spots, Cowans Gap State Park might be your kind of place!
+If you are looking for a tucked away, wildlife-rich, spotless state park in south central Pennsylvania with gorgeous camping spots, Cowans Gap State Park is your place!

-Note: I refresh Trip Reports each time we visit to add in new things we can share- so if you’ve seen it before, check it out again!
+Note: I refresh Trip Reports each time we visit to add in new things we can share.
+So, if you’ve read through it before, check it out again!

 Cowans Gap is yet another state park that was built up primarily by the hard-working Civilian Conservation Corps.
 This group was created by Franklin Roosevelt to put young men back to meaningful work after the Depression.
 You can learn more about their history at the PA DCNR page dedicated to them.

-Cowans Gap State Park has two distinct loops with 201 sites, including RV spaces, tent spots, and cabins.
+Cowans Gap State Park campground has two distinct loops, Area A and Area B, with 201 sites including RV spaces, tenting spots, and cabins.

 Area A is closely packed and only partially pet-friendly.
 Area B is much more spaced out, has amazing lake views, and allows pets.

-Most recently, we stayed at Site #89 in Area A. On the positive side for hiking, we could take a short (although quite weedy) path to meet Little Aughwick Creek and Plessinger Trail from our site.
+In Area A, we reserved Site #89, starred below.
+On the positive side for hiking, we could take a short (although quite weedy) path to meet Little Aughwick Creek and Plessinger Trail from our site.
 On the negative side, we were quite close to our neighbors.

 PRO TIP for the Campground

-While we had a great, pet-friendly spot across the road from a lake-view spot with one of the cleanest shower houses I’ve ever seen, the starred RV sites below (180, 184 & 186) in Area B offer the best views & most privacy- and you can check their availability here.
+The starred pet-friendly RV sites above (180, 184 & 186) in Area B offer the best views and most privacy- and you can check their availability here.
 They each even have their own pathways to the Lakeside Trail that stretches around the entire lake!

 While the park itself covers a little over 1,000 acres within Buchanan State Forest, some of the trails stretch beyond its boundaries- including one we tackled a piece of, Tuscarora Trail.